-James C White is both a bankruptcy lawyer (a Board Certified Specialist in Business Bankruptcy who helps companies find a path out of financial distress) and a trial lawyer, with a unique ability to prosecute cases in bankruptcy court as well as state and federal court.
+James C White’s practice is focused on helping people and companies facing serious financial injury.
+He has successfully taken on banks and large financial institutions in “David v.
+Goliath” cases.
+He is both a bankruptcy lawyer (a Board Certified Specialist in Business Bankruptcy who helps companies find a path out of financial distress) and a trial lawyer, with a unique ability to prosecute cases in bankruptcy court as well as state and federal court.
 He is rated AV Preeminent by Martindale Hubbell, has been voted by his peers as a top bankruptcy lawyer in The Business North Carolina Legal Elite and as a top litigator in North Carolina Super Lawyers.
 He was named by North Carolina Lawyers Weekly as a Leader in the Law recognizing him as an influential individual within the state’s legal community.

 Jim has handled cases in state court, federal court and bankruptcy court, as well as appellate cases before the Fourth Circuit, the North Carolina Court of Appeals and North Carolina Supreme Court, and obtained for his clients:

 - A high 6 figure settlement with a national bank for its violation of the automatic stay with its improper attempts to bring a foreclosure action;

 - Multiple confidential 6 figure settlements with banks for foreclosure fraud, violations of the truth in lending act, North Carolina’s debt collection statutes and usury;

 - A six figure settlement with a bank that attempted to sell the wrong house after a foreclosure;

 - A $50,000 settlement with the city of Raleigh on behalf of two men wrongfully arrested outside a club on Glenwood Avenue;

 - A three-million-dollar settlement for a company founder wrongfully terminated by his former business partner;